jonashackt/kubernetes-the-ansible-way/docs/glossar.md

 * [kube-apiserver][0]: Component on the master that exposes the Kubernetes API
 * kube-scheduler: Component on the master that watches newly created pods, selects node to run on
 * kube-controller-manager: Component on the master that runs controllers
+* kubelet: An agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod
+* kube-proxy: enables the Kubernetes service abstraction by maintaining network rules on the host and performing connection forwarding.